redkite-labs/redkitecms-docs/book/add-custom-block-advanced-part-2.rst

 ~~~~~~~~~~~~

 To include a block inside another block, you must use the twig's **renderIncludedBlock**
-function, added by AlphaLemon CMS.
+function, added by RedKite CMS.

 This method requires, as mandatory attribute, the key name which is the same of **slotName**
 attribute you use in `renderSlot`_ method, when you build a theme.